Skip to content

 Claustral queen establishing first satellite near moisture source; foragers appearing in spring

 A new carpenter ant colony begins with a single dealate queen and 10–20 workers in Year 1 [4].
 The satellite is typically near a moisture source — a leaky gutter channel, sill plate with ice-dam history, or bathroom wall void.
 No structural damage has occurred.
-Treatment cost at this stage: $250–$400 one-time, often caught during a routine inspection.
-This is the most cost-effective intervention window by a wide margin — acting now avoids 8–23× cost escalation [1].
+Treatment at this stage is a single one-time visit, often caught during a routine inspection.
+This is the most cost-effective intervention window by a wide margin — acting now avoids sharp cost escalation later [1].

 Self-Assessment Tool